-By getting exposed to different types of data generated by organizations and applications you gain a better understanding of what to expect and how to manage such huge datasets.
+If you work with different types of data generated by organizations and applications, you gain a better understanding of what to expect and how to manage such huge datasets.

 This is when you need Cloud servers to store and compute large datasets.
 Besides, you will be learning about analyzing and visualizing the data through BI tools like PowerBI and Excel.

 You’ll also be querying data from the datasets with SQL and SPSS.
 By getting deeper into Data Mining practices, you will gain the necessary skills for employability.

 By the time you reach the intermediate level, you will be comfortable with all kinds of data and will be able to find effective ways to visualize them at scale.

 Now you have to use larger datasets on the cloud to find solutions to even more complex problems.
 You will be using cloud services from Amazon, Google, and Microsoft to interact and find solutions from real-time data.

 As organizations produce data every second, using real-time data to make decisions is a huge skill in demand.

 By using the right tools for analysis and exploration, you will be responsible for finding how consumers behave and how it changes with time.